12 Sep 2018

 The DCMS also recognised the importance of small-cell networks for the successful deployment of 5G.
 Data demand is growing at nearly 50 percent year on year, and will increase further with 5G.
 As such, both coverage and capacity will need to be delivered with greater accuracy than ever before.

 This can’t be achieved with the larger rooftop antennas typically used to distribute mobile signal.
-They do not provide the level of accuracy required, planning permission takes too long, and there isn’t enough available real estate to locate the additional infrastructure.
-Small cells, characterised as low-powered, small footprint radio access nodes, circumvent this issue as they can be placed at street level on lampposts and other ‘street furniture’.
-Moreover, small cells allow MNOs to provide service where it is most needed.
+They do not provide the level of accuracy required and planning permission takes too long.
+In addition, there isn’t enough available real estate to locate the additional infrastructure.
+Small cells, characterised as low-powered, small footprint radio access nodes, circumvent this issue.
+They can be placed at street level on lampposts and other ‘street furniture’.
+Moreover, small cells allow MNOs to provide service where it is needed most.
 What’s more, conventional Distributed Antenna Systems (DAS), which typically provide large scale neutral host connectivity for venues, are also rapidly evolving to a small cell topology.

 In the coming years, consistent superfast connectivity will be central to driving economic growth in the UK.
-Neutral host models have developed and matured in markets like the USA, so it’s great to see the DCMS recognising the importance of both shared networks and small cells for next generation communications.
+Neutral host models have developed and matured in markets like the USA.
+Therefore it’s great to see the DCMS recognising the importance of both shared networks and small cells for next generation communications.
+Shared networks and small cells will drive the UK digital economy.
 Both have been proven in environments such as transportation networks, including the New York Metro.
 With 5G on the horizon, it’s the perfect time to introduce them across the UK.